mik-jozef/chalk/notes/spec-notes.md

   should `{ None a }` equal `None`? should `{ Int ?a, String b } & { None a }` equal `{ String b }`?
-empty line counts as semicolon
+empty line counts as semicolon assertions that certain parts of code is unused under certain settings
 IDE: when searching in the whole project:
   0. checkmark "paths" (tooltip "also search in file paths")
   1. three modes: exact match, regex, text/keyword search (google-like "find the best result")